jaunesarmiento/fries/README.md

 * Visual aesthetic improvements
 * Task automation using [Grunt]
 * and a whole lot of [bug fixes] and a few [breaking changes]

+__Wait, why `v2.0.0`?__

+I know that I was supposed to release `v1.0.1` but I realized that it doesn't follow the widely known [Semantic Versioning] so I decided to release this version as `v2.0.0` instead and from now on will follow the SemVer.

 ## Getting Started